Last Updated on February 19, 2021

 - Brad nailer & brad nails (optional)

 I recommend using treated lumber to give this project more durability outside.
 I used pressure treated pine.
+If you use treated lumber remember to give it some time to dry out before you start building.
+It is usually very wet and the wood may move as it dries.

 - (3) 2x4x8